On this page:

 • how we will partner with First Peoples and engage with landholders, communities and industry.

 The guidelines were open for public consultation from 22 July to 25 August 2024.
-Feedback from communities, First Peoples and industry provided valuable insights that helped shape the final guidelines
+Feedback from communities, landholders, First Peoples and industry provided valuable insights that helped shape the final guidelines

 Read the Final Engagement Report below for more information about what we heard.